uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-verifier.md

 ## Set the environment variables

 A sample compose file for an entire setup of both components and a database can be found in [sample.compose.yml](https://github.com/swiyu-admin-ch/eidch-verifier-agent-management/blob/main/sample.compose.yml) file.
-You will need to adapt the
+You will need to configure a list of environment variables in the `.env` file and adapt the
 [verifier metadata](https://github.com/swiyu-admin-ch/eidch-verifier-agent-management/blob/main/sample.compose.yml#L35) to your use case.
-Those information will be provided to the holder on a dedicated endpoint (`/api/v1/openid-client-metadata.json`) serving as metadata information of your verifier.
+The metadata information will be provided to the holder on a dedicated endpoint (`/api/v1/openid-client-metadata.json`) serving as metadata information of your verifier.
-The placeholder `${CLIENT_ID}` in your metadata file will be replaced on the fly by the value set for `VERIFIER_DID`.

 ### Verifier Agent Management